Gold Value Guide: Karat, Weight, Spot Price & Selling Tips

 Broken and Scrap Gold

 Broken jewelry is one of the most misunderstood categories.
 A broken gold chain, a bent ring, a clasp that no longer works, or a single earring can still have metal value.
 Gold does not lose its metal content just because the piece is damaged.
 If you have broken gold sitting in a drawer, text us a photo before you make the drive.
+For the full scrap-gold breakdown, see the section How Much Can I Get for Scrap Gold? above.

 Dental Gold